ZZetho/TU_NearFutureSpacecraft/README.md

 # To Install:
 - Download and unzip the files
-- Put the TU_NearFutureSpacecraft folder inside gamedata
+- Put the TU_NearFutureSpacecraft folder into your gamedata folder

 # License:
 CC BY-NC-SA 4.0